 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely communicates with families and/or communicates about students in formats that may be inaccessible to families.
 Rarely engages in a dialogue with families.
 Rarely shares and/or advocates student needs within the school community.
 Inconsistently communicates with families about basic services.
 Presents school-related celebrations and/or concerns to families.
 Inconsistently engages in meaningful and/or constructive dialogue with families where information is shared for the purpose of student growth.
 Inconsistently shares and/or advocates student needs within the school community.
 Consistently communicates in a timely, user- friendly manner (including digitally and in a variety of languages if feasible) to students and families about instructional programs, assessments and /or student progress/achievement.
-Consistently engages in meaningful, two-way dialogue with families where information is respectfully shared for the purpose of improving student growth.
-Makes families and community members feel welcomed and valued.
 In addition to "Effective": Facilitates meaningful stakeholder participation by engaging in multiple, diverse, collaborative opportunities to improve school climate, culture and academic learning.
 Puts additional structures in place to regularly involve families in student learning and achievement.
 Advocates for school-wide structural and/or process changes to meet the needs of a diverse student population and achieve equity.
 (Continued on next page)

-Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Advocates for student needs within the school community.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Makes families and community members feel welcomed and valued.
+Advocates for student needs within the school community.

-\Communication is the exchange of thoughts, messages or information through reading, writing, speaking, listening and/or actions.
+^{}Communication is the exchange of thoughts, messages or information through reading, writing, speaking, listening and/or actions.